In the United States, chronic illnesses and health problems largely attributed to diet represent the most serious threat to public health.

 Second, there is the possibility that high LA intake will lead to decreased conversion of ALA to EPA and/or DHA due to competition between LA and ALA for the same enzyme sites.
 This could further exacerbate inflammation and increase the risk of disease by reducing the formation of anti-inflammatory eicosanoids that are derived from EPA and DHA.

 While these points lend good reason to study the effects of increased LA intake on human health, it’s important to understand that we’re talking about mechanisms.
-What looks good on paper doesn’t always result in meaningful real-world outcomes.
+What looks good on paper doesn’t always lead to meaningful clinical outcomes.

 A good example of this is the carbohydrate-insulin model of obesity, which theorizes that diets high in carbohydrates are particularly fattening due to their propensity to elevate insulin secretion.
 Insulin has a major role in regulating the activity of several enzymes that promote the uptake, retention, and net storage of fat in adipose tissue.